Nicholas Todd Sutton: Prison murder

 After his conviction, Sutton initially served his sentence at the Brushy Mountain State Penitentiary before being transferred to the maximum security Morgan County Correctional Complex in Wartburg.
-While in prison, he continued using and dealing drugs to fellow inmates, one of whom was 44-year-old Carl Isaac Estep, who was serving a life sentence for raping a 9-year-old girl in Knoxville.
+While in prison, he continued using and dealing drugs to fellow inmates, one of whom was 44-year-old Carl Isaac Estep, who was serving a life sentence for raping his 9-year-old stepdaughter in Knoxville.
+Estep's daughter later described the day of his murder as the best day of her life.
+She described her stepfather as an "evil man" and accused him of setting their house on fire and deliberately causing a traffic accident that killed her baby sister.

 In early January 1985, the two got into a dispute over drugs, with Estep threatening to kill Sutton using a homemade knife.
 In response, Sutton and three other inmates (23-year-old Charles Arnold Freeman; 33-year-old Thomas Street and 22-year-old David Wesley Stufflestreet) decided to arm themselves with knives and take revenge on Estep.
 On January 15, the quartet went to Estep's cell and stabbed him 38 times.
 None were charged until May 20, with Sutton, Freeman and Street being charged with first-degree murder while Stufflestreet was charged as an accessory.
 In March 1986, the jury found Sutton and Street guilty on the murder charge, sentencing the former to death and the latter to life imprisonment; Freeman and Stufflestreet were each acquitted.